inet-framework/inet-tutorials/visualization/doc/step22.md

+---
+layout: page
-@page step22 Step 22 - Showing link breaks
+title: Step 22.
+Showing link breaks

-@nav{step21,step23}
+tutorial: Visualization
+---

-@section s22goals Goals
+## Goals

 In this step we display link breaks between network devices.
 When a mobile node exits from an access point's communication range the link breaks up and the devices